WrestleMania 25: Aftermath

-CM Punk would be drafted to the SmackDown brand, which would see him try on multiple occasions to invoke his contractually-guaranteed title match from winning the Money in the Bank ladder match; Punk would be able to get his match at Extreme Rules in June by defeating Jeff Hardy to win the World Heavyweight Championship.
-Prior to CM Punk defeating Jeff Hardy, Hardy was involved in a World Heavyweight Championship ladder match with Edge.
+CM Punk would be drafted to the SmackDown brand, which would see him try on multiple occasions to invoke his contractually guaranteed title match from winning the Money in the Bank ladder match; Punk would be able to get his match at Extreme Rules in June by defeating Jeff Hardy to win the World Heavyweight Championship.
+Before that, Hardy was involved in a World Heavyweight Championship ladder match with Edge.
 Hardy had managed to trap Edge between the ladder, climb it, and retrieve the hanging belt.
-It was at this point that CM Punk cashed in his Money in the Bank briefcase.
-As the briefcase guaranteed a title shot, CM Punk capitalized from an exhausted Jeff Hardy.
-CM Punk had hit the "GTS" (Go to Sleep) yet remarkably Hardy kicked out.
-CM Punk then hit a second one to win the World Heavyweight Championship.
+After that, CM Punk cashed in his Money in the Bank contract and performed the GTS twice to win the title.

-After the events of WrestleMania, both Shawn Michaels and The Undertaker took a four-month hiatus from the WWE.
+After the events of WrestleMania, both Shawn Michaels and The Undertaker took a four-month hiatus from WWE.
 Shawn came back to reform D-Generation X (D-X) with Triple H so that they came face to face with The Legacy at SummerSlam.
 The Undertaker also returned at SummerSlam and attacked the then-World Heavyweight Champion, CM Punk.
 At the Slammy Awards, The Undertaker and Shawn Michaels won the Best Match of the Year, with Michaels expressing that he was glad that he had created history at WrestleMania, but just when he was about to leave, he challenged the Undertaker to a rematch at the next WrestleMania.
 The Undertaker later denied the challenge, saying he had nothing more to prove to Michaels, and told Michaels that he would have to earn the spot.
 Michaels later entered the 2010 Royal Rumble, but would be eliminated by Batista.
 He later tried to enter the Elimination Chamber match for the WWE Championship, but he was defeated by Randy Orton to earn the spot.
 Then at the Elimination Chamber pay-per-view, Michaels cost The Undertaker his World Heavyweight Championship.
 The next night on Raw, The Undertaker accepted the rematch, but only on the condition that Michaels would retire from WWE if he lost.
 At WrestleMania XXVI, The Undertaker defeated Michaels in a Streak vs. Career Match, thus ending Michaels' career.
 The next night on Raw, Michaels said farewell to WWE, with his best friend and D-X member Triple H right next to him as they spent their last time, together before Michaels finally left the building.